 Alvin YEO, Senior Counsel, is the Chairman & Senior Partner of WongPartnership LLP.
 He was appointed Senior Counsel of the Supreme Court of Singapore in 2000 at the age of 37, the youngest ever to be so appointed.
-His main areas of practice are banking and corporate disputes, restructuring and insolvency, and construction and civil engineering matters.
-He also has extensive experience in arbitration proceedings both in Singapore and in the region, primarily in corporate, commercial and infrastructure disputes.
+His main areas of practice are litigation and arbitration in banking, corporate/commercial and infrastructure disputes.

 In 2017, Alvin was honoured with the "Outstanding Contribution to the Legal Profession" Award from Chambers Asia-Pacific in recognition of exceptional work in his field, his continued contribution to the Asian legal arena and for having had a significant and lasting impact on his market, as well as an outstanding lawyer in his own areas of practice.

 Chambers Global describes Alvin as "the most impressive, as an advocate, out of all the Singapore firms".
 Chambers Asia-Pacific lauded Alvin for providing "leadership on SIAC and ICC proceedings" and is "an excellent strategist as well as a first-rate litigator" who is "deeply impressive and [an] extremely capable individual".
 Who's Who Legal: Arbitration 2017 recognises Alvin as "a leading light in the market who possesses strong arbitration credentials and experience".